palkeo/indexd/README.rst

 I have tested it by indexing the complete version of the French Wikipedia, and it works like a charm.

-It is a daemon, that will start a server.
+It is a daemon that will start a server.
 Once you connect to it, you can add new documents, and execute queries among the indexed documents.